 Goodwill Shopping Tips: Get The Best Deals With This 3 Part Series

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

-I have a love hate relationship with Goodwill.
+I have a love-hate relationship with Goodwill.
 My love for it is location dependent.
-Certain Goodwills I find to be well organized with plentiful finds at great prices.
-Other Goodwills are ill organized, with pitiful finds and high prices, I hate those ones.
+Certain Goodwills I find to be well organized with plentiful finds at great prices–these are the ones I love.
+Other Goodwills are poorly organized, with pitiful finds and high prices–these are the locations I hate.

 1. Try out a few locations

 Don’t just try out one Goodwill and decide that we Goodwill lovers are crazy, because you may have hit a bad one.

 I find the ones in or near bigger centers have a much better selection than those found in smaller towns.
 I also find that with few exceptions the long-held thrift store tip of the richer the surrounding neighborhood the better the thrift store items is indeed true.